silverpond/machine-learning-python-test/README.md

    independently of deep learning, and tests a few different varieties on images.

-2. _Algebra on auto-encoders_: A notebook that loads up an existing auto-encoder model and performs some algebra within it, to demonstrate what it's capabilities are.
+2. _Algebra on auto-encoders_: A notebook that loads up an existing auto-encoder model and performs some algebra, on the latent vectors, within it, to demonstrate what it's capabilities are.

 3. _t-SNE_: A notebook that takes a model that produces some latent vector `z`, and performs t-SNE on it, then explains what the t-SNE is doing.

-4. _Bayesian probability_: A notebook that demonstrates how bayesian probability works, and some examples of prior-updates, and computations of the probabilities in a few different scenarios.
+4. _Bayesian probability_: A notebook that demonstrates how Bayesian probability works, and some examples of prior-updates, and computations of the posteriors in a few different scenarios.

 5. _Bias in ML_: A notebook that explains how bias can be found in ML models, and highlights a few ways that people are attempting to solve this problem.